FDA nominee not tough on opioids, critics say

 Related: Nearly 12,000 Kids Poisoned by Opioids

-Massachusetts Senator Ed Markey, a Democrat, says the FDA has done too little to control opioid misuse.
+Massachusetts Sen. Ed Markey, a Democrat, says the FDA has done too little to control opioid misuse.

-"For years, the FDA has granted unfettered access to Big Pharma and its addictive opioid painkillers to the American public," Markey told the teleconference.
+"For years, the FDA has granted unfettered access to Big Pharma and its addictive opioid painkillers to the American public," Markey told reporters in a teleconference.

 But Gottlieb agreed the FDA had acted too slowly to address the overuse of opioids to treat pain.